tdawnsugrue/pangenome-graphs/md/431asgn.md

 ### Experiment 2

 - what this experiment is investigating
     - Problem with the collection accessibility; I think?
-USHMM is open-access (haven't tried) but the other one is limited to a small set of countries/institutions, so possibly not so good for a large-scale study (and also means that results can't be shared easy - problematic for e.g. replication)
+USHMM is open-access (haven't tried) but the other one is limited to a small set of countries/institutions, so possibly not so good for a large-scale study (and also means that results can't be shared easy - problematic for e.g. replication)- Conclusions about the papers + the field.
+	- I
     - However this is also an OPPORTUNITY!
 If we work on another collection, it enables a portion of the previous experiment AND enables us to test how well the model generalises to other collections.
 (Whether at base, or if we want to do a little bit of tweaking to get it to work...)
 - how one would go about investigating
 	- Probably want to grab a similar (but different and open-access) collection of video; ideally also with transcriptions already.
 If not can try to use the ASR that paper A used.